ST-Software/intern-web-testing/README.md

 3)	Write a set of test cases (https://en.wikipedia.org/wiki/Test_case) for the worktime application.
 The number of test is solely on your consideration.

 4)	Using Selenium Webdriver and .net make an application (by your choice.
-For exampe console application) make an automatic tests that will follow the test cases from point 3
+For exampe console application) with automatic tests (so called test suite) that will follow the test cases from point 3

+5) Keep in mind, that there is no way how to restore the database before each test suite run.
+On the other hand there is a need to allow multiple test suite runs.
+So make the application in a way that it could be run more than once and still produce meaningful test summary.